Tom McGrath Writers Room

 Tom McGrath was a playwright, poet and jazz pianist.
 In 1973, Tom was appointed as the first Artistic Director of the Third Eye Centre, which is known today as the CCA.

-In the late 1980s, he became the Scottish Arts Council's Associate Literary Director, supporting and nurturing a new generation of playwrights and poets including David Harrower, David Greig, Douglas Maxwell and Zinnie Harris.
+In the late 1980s, he became the Scottish Arts Council's Associate Literary Director, supporting and nurturing a new generation of playwrights including David Harrower, David Greig, Douglas Maxwell and Zinnie Harris.

 In 2004, Tom was a driving force behind the establishment of Playwrights' Studio, Scotland, which we hope continues his work supporting and inspiring the next generation of writers.
 Sadly, he passed away in 2009.